-|Independent Nationwide & Regional Freight Carriers||Larger companies who ship freight regularly in some volume
+Larger companies that ship freight regularly in some volume

 Companies that ship both parcel packages and freight in volume

-1. Freight Brokers & Exchanges
+Freight Brokers & Exchanges

-A freight broker is an industry pro who constantly navigates the world of freight carriers, classes, and lanes to get you the very best rates for whatever you’re shipping.
+A freight broker is an industry pro that constantly navigates the world of freight carriers, classes, and lanes to get you the very best rates for whatever you’re shipping.
 A freight exchange is an online do-it-yourself version of a freight broker.
 Both let you compare rates among many carriers, but a freight broker offers a full suite of services while an exchange leaves freight management up to you.

 - Compare delivery times among carriers

 - Get instant freight quotes for your specific shipment, including service add-ons like liftgate and inside delivery

 - Prepare and print shipment paperwork, called a bill of lading (BOL)

 - Track the progress of your LTL freight shipment